Alids

-Alids (العلويين) are those who claim descent from Ali, the fourth Rashidun caliph, the first imam in Shia Islam.
-Ali was also the cousin and son-in-law of the Islamic prophet Muhammad.

-The main branches are the Hasanids and Husaynids, named after Hasan and Husayn, the eldest sons of Ali from his marriage to Fatima, the daughter of Muhammad.
-As the progeny of Muhammad, they are revered by all Muslims.
-The Alids have led various movements in Islam, and a line of twelve Alids are the imams in Twelver Shia, the largest Shia branch.
+Alids (العلويين) are the descendants of Ali, the cousin and son-in-law of the Islamic prophet Muhammad, the fourth Sunni Rashidun caliph and the first Imam in Shia Islam.
+The two principal branches of the Alid lineage are the Hasanids and Husaynids, named after Hasan and Husayn, the sons of Ali and Fatima, the daughter of Muhammad.
+The direct line of Alids, beginning with Ali himself, constitutes the Twelve Imams of Twelver Shi'ism, the largest branch of Shia Islam.
+As the family of Muhammad, they are revered by all Muslims.

 Children of Ali

 In addition to seventeen daughters, various sources report that Ali had eleven or fourteen, or eighteen sons.
-His first marriage was to Fatima, daughter of the Islamic prophet Muhammad, who bore Ali three sons, namely, Hasan, Husayn, and Muhsin, though the last one is not mentioned in some sources.
+His first marriage was to Fatima, daughter of the Prophet Muhammad, who bore Ali three sons, namely, Hasan, Husayn, and Muhsin, though the last one is not mentioned in some sources.
 Muhsin either died in infancy, or was miscarried after Fatima was injured during a raid on her house to arrest Ali, who had withheld his pledge of allegiance from the first Rashidun caliph Abu Bakr.

 The first report appears in Sunni sources and the latter in Shia sources.
 Hasan and Husayn are recognized as the second and the third Imams in Shia Islam, their descendants being known as the Hasanids and the Husaynids, respectively.
-They are revered by all Muslims as the progeny of Muhammad and honored by nobility titles such as Sharif and Sayyid.
+They are revered by all Muslims as the family of Muhammad.

 Ali and Fatima had two daughters, Zaynab and Umm Kulthum.
-After the death of Fatima in 632 CE, Ali remarried and had more children.
+Some time after the death of Fatima in 632, Ali remarried and had more children.
 Among them, the lineage of Ali continued through Muhammad ibn al-Hanafiya, Abbas ibn Ali, and Umar al-Atraf, their descendants were honored by the title Alawi (lit. 'of Ali').
 Respectively, they were born to Khawla al-Hanafiyya, Umm al-Banin, and Umm Habib bint Rabi'a (al-Sahba).